-In the Project tool window Alt+1, select the directory in which you want to create a new file, and then choose on the main menu.
+In the Project tool window Alt+1, select the directory in which you want to create a new file, and then choose from the main menu.

 Right-click the corresponding directory and select New from the context menu.

-RubyMine will create a test file with corresponding initial content and open it in the editor.
-Here you can add the required code.
+RubyMine will create a test file with the initial content and open it in the editor.
+Use this file as a template and add the required code.

 Generate tests for Rails applications

 RubyMine provides several ways to generate missing tests for Rails elements (controllers, models, and so on).